 They allow you to ask consumers what they think about your brand directly.
 You’re no longer guessing or making assumptions.
 You’re hearing it straight from the horse’s mouth.
 That’s invaluable data right there.

-Designing an effective survey requires careful thought and planning.
+Designing an effective online survey requires careful thought and planning.

 First off, get clear on what you want to learn from respondents.
 Then, craft questions that are straightforward and easy for them to understand.
 Avoid leading questions that may skew results.